-Example: Published articles, social media posts, organized events.
+Example: Published articles, social media posts, organized events

 Some of the most important factors to remember during the implementation phase are:

-- Timetable: Especially for longer-term campaigns, creating a schedule that describes the specific dates when key processes will be finished and the next one should start.
+- Timetable: Especially for longer-term campaigns, creating a schedule that sets the specific dates when key processes will be finished and the next one should start.
 (Just remember, the deadlines have to be realistic.)

-The first step in a successful evaluation is phase is collecting information that will help you determine the success of your program against the objectives defined in your plan.
-For example, if your plan covers outcome-based goals (not including awareness increase, changes in opinions, or behavior), you must have some tools and methods to correctly estimate those objectives, whether it’s conveying a survey or looking at fundraising information.
+The first step in a successful evaluation phase is collecting information that will help you determine the success of your program against the objectives defined in your plan.
+For example, if your plan covers outcome-based goals (not including awareness increase, changes in opinions, or behavior), you must have some tools and methods to correctly estimate those objectives, whether it’s conducting a survey or looking at fundraising information.